scaffold-eth/scaffold-eth/README.md

 -----------------------------------------------

 ### Contract architecture:
-NiftyRegistry - keeps track of all the other Contracts NiftyInk - creation of artworks
+- NiftyRegistry - keeps track of all the other Contracts
+- NiftyInk - creation of artworks
-NiftyToken - NFT Contract
+- NiftyToken - NFT Contract
-NiftyMediator - Passing Tokens across the Tokenbridge NiftyMain - MainChain NFT Contract (can only mint on the basis of Tokenbridge messages) Liker - generic "Likes" contract
+- NiftyMediator - Passing Tokens across the Tokenbridge
+- NiftyMain - MainChain NFT Contract (can only mint on the basis of Tokenbridge messages)
+- Liker - generic "Likes" contract

 Imported contracts:
-AMBMediator - generic AMB functionality SignatureChecker - verifying signatures (IERC1271 compatibility)
+- AMBMediator - generic AMB functionality
+- SignatureChecker - verifying signatures (IERC1271 compatibility)

+Note that some of the contracts in this repo are not the on-chain contracts, those which have been changed have their originals in /v1-contracts (the primary change is to emit an event on setting the price of an ink or a token)

 ### Actions:
 |Action|Description|Signature supported?|GSN supported?|Payable?|